QCaudron/fieldday/previous_years/2022/site/index.md

 ## Who ?

 All are welcome!
 Amateur radio operators, as well as those without their radio licenses, are welcome to join in any of our activities.
-Get on the air on our voice, digital, or CW stations; build antennas; attend talks and participate in activities; or just join us for a meal and to talk radio.
+Get on the air on our voice, digital, or CW stations; build antennas; or just join us for a meal and to talk radio.

 ## Where ?